 For example, New Year’s holidays in Asian communities encourage card games where money and betting are involved.
 The involvement of lucky thinking can act as a rewarding motivation for those who are successful in gambling.
 A survey studied Boston’s Chinatown to discover Chinese residents “visited casinos to relieve stress from low-income wage jobs, poverty, and cultural isolation.”
 The Chinese American men surveyed do it to cope with daily challenges.
 Like other behavioral and substance abuse-related disorders, factors such as isolation, lack of community support, stress or anxiety, depression or other mental disorders can lead to addiction.
 Unfortunately, casinos play to their Asian target audiences by providing ethnic food, free transportation, and bilingual card dealers.

 Gambling is problematic as it can contribute to obsessiveness, financial loss, time away from family, isolation, emotional highs and lows, broken relationships, and helplessness.

 Get Help During COVID-19

 With just 30 days at a rehab center, you can get clean and sober, start therapy, join a support group, and learn ways to manage your cravings.

 Challenges For Getting Treatment

-Both groups did not actively seek treatment for substance abuse disorders.
+Both groups did not actively seek treatment for Substance Use Disorders (SUDs).
 Some contributing factors were: